martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 * The financial impact of continuing a meeting, or implementing any of the possible remedies.

-The LLC SHOULD cancel a meeting if it judges a meeting to be logistically impossible or inconsistent with its fiduciary responsibilities.
+The LLC SHOULD cancel an in-person meeting and explore potential remedies if it judges a meeting to be logistically impossible or inconsistent with its fiduciary responsibilities.

 In the event of considerations this document does not foresee, the LLC should protect the health and safety of attendees and staff, as well as the fiscal